ISP2018/isp-qa-Driveiei/questions.md

 **Q2.** According to The Pragmatic Programmer book,  list at least 3 things include description to be successful in your career by manage your knowledge portfolio.

 **Q3.**
 Which choices are correct about django from Comparison of Web Frameworks (2014).
-Check 3 correct answers?
+Check all correct answers?

 - [ ] Django is a free and open source web application framework, which follows the model-view-controller architectural pattern.
 - [ ] Django is a server side, scripting, object-oriented language designed for web development but also used as a general-purpose programming language.